 In “smell,” the lady weaves a wreath of flowers while the monkey mimics her.

 The mysterious sixth panel is entitled “À mon seul désir” (my sole desire).
-It may mean that the five senses bring us to greater intellectual understanding, or it may mean that the sixth sense is the heart, which brings spiritual understanding.
+It may mean that the five senses bring greater intellectual understanding, or it may mean that the sixth sense is the heart, which brings spiritual understanding.

 Note how the changes in thread color give a 3-D effect to the folds in her sleeves and the curve of her bodice.